github/docs/content/actions/managing-issues-and-pull-requests/scheduling-issue-creation.md

 ## Next steps

-- To learn more about additional things you can do with the GitHub CLI, like using an issue template, see the [`gh issue create` documentation](https://cli.github.com/manual/gh_issue_create).
+- To learn more about additional things you can do with the {% data variables.product.prodname_cli %}, like using an issue template, see the [`gh issue create` documentation](https://cli.github.com/manual/gh_issue_create).
-- [Search GitHub](https://github.com/marketplace?category=&type=actions&verification=&query=schedule+issue) for GitHub actions that are tailored to your use case.
+- [Search {% data variables.product.prodname_marketplace %}](https://github.com/marketplace?category=&type=actions&verification=&query=schedule+issue) for actions related to scheduled issues.